Port Forwarding

 mirrord port-forward --target <target-path> -L <local port>:<remote address>:<remote port>

-For example, to forward traffic from localhost:8080 to py-serv on port 80 in targetless mode:
+For example, to forward traffic from localhost:8080 to an incluster service py-serv listening on port 80:

 mirrord port-forward -L 8080:py-serv:80